Datasets Enumeration and Description

 If only the first condition is met, the IP would still make its way into the BCL, but it would be displayed only by an API lookup.

-It’s an additional flag added to SBL listings, indicating that the resource is known to be controlled by a bad actor, meaning that a query returning the code for DROP/EDROP (127.0.0.9 / 1009) will also always return the code for SBL listings.
-It indicates that the queried IP is part of IP resources assigned to known rogue entities, with bulletproof hosters and similar shady operators being a typical example.
+An additional flag added to SBL listings, indicating that the resource is known to be controlled by a bad actor.
+Therefore, a query returning the code for DROP (127.0.0.9 / 1009) will also always return the code for SBL listings.
+It indicates that the queried IP is part of IP resources assigned to known rogue entities, with bulletproof hosters and similar adversarial operators being a typical example.

 It is strongly suggested to avoid any kind of interaction with entities listed by this dataset.
-This is by no means limited to SMTP: as a matter of fact Spamhaus has been inviting consumers to apply DROP/EDROP at the firewall or router level, dropping any traffic coming from (or going to) these network resources.
+This is by no means limited to SMTP: Spamhaus encourages users to apply DROP at the firewall or router level, dropping any traffic coming from (or going to) these network resources.

-For this reason, DROP/EDROP is distributed in a number of different ways, in order to give users the largest possible flexibility.
+For this reason, DROP is distributed in a number of different ways to give users the largest possible flexibility.

 XBL